Exporting Hubspot Deals for Revenue Analysis

 - Click on Edit Dataset.

-- In the editor, click on the
+- In the editor, click on the Add databutton.

-data source. - Select the
+- Select the hubspotdatabase.

-database. - Select the
+- Select the companiestable.

-table. - Click on the
+- Click on the Selectbutton.

-This will add the companies
+This will add the companies table to the dataset.

 Now we must join the tables together.